elainelv/ElaineLvResume/README.md

 <img style="float:right" src="./lyn.jpg" width = "145" height = " 150" alt="xxx" />

-Hello!
+Hi!
 My name is **Yina Lv(吕熠娜)**.
-Currently, I'm a Ph.D student at East China Normal University in the group of Liang Shi.
+Currently I am a PhD candidate at East China Normal University in the group of Liang Shi.
 I major in Computer Science and Technology.
 Specifically, I specialize in the QoS of storage.
+I'm open-minded and a girl with positive attitude.
-In my spare time, I like to listen to music, watch reality shows or comedies.
-Playing sports is also the choice to relax myself!
+In my spare time, I like listening to music, watching reality shows or comedies.
+Playing sports and games are also the choice to relax myself!

 ## Contact